UMiamiLibraries/RAMP/README.md

   * `xsl.php`, `paths.php`

     These files include the paths to XSL stylesheets.
+Settings in these two files should not need to be changed.

 ### 1.4 Add EAD Records
    The `ead` folder in the RAMP root directory should have correct read/write permissions set.